reveng007/DareDevil/README.md

 #### <ins>[Floss](https://github.com/mandiant/flare-floss)</ins>:

+Yes, encrypted strings are getting tracked by _Floss_ but that doesn't matter as long as they don't have the xor key (for decryption ofc!), which they don't.
 I am able to bypass more or less all sensitive strings except, _Kernel32.dll_ as it is getting used by unobfuscated function call named, `LoadLibrary()` and `GetProcAddress()`.
 Other strings which caught my eyes were, _PROCESS_BASIC_INFORMATION_ and _PROCESSSINFOCLASS_, but I don't really think those things matter.
 But if those do, please do correct me.\
 As again, I'm learning :)